Chief Communications and Operations Officer, U.S. Pain Foundation

 But even though pain is a common experience, effective treatment is anything but uniform — especially when it comes to chronic pain.

-Because pain involves so many variables, including underlying condition, comorbidities, body chemistry, and perception of pain, there is no one-size-fits-all approach to care.
+Because pain involves so many variables, including underlying conditions, comorbidities, body chemistry, and perception of pain, there is no one-size-fits-all approach to care.
 What helps one person may not work for another, even if they have the same condition and symptoms.

-While patients might hope for a quick fix, the reality is that most people go through a process of trial-and-error to determine what best alleviates their symptoms.
+While patients might hope for a quick fix, the reality is that most people go through a process of trial and error to determine what best alleviates their symptoms.

 Finding effective options

 Meaningful pain relief usually requires combining multiple options and strategies across disciplines; for example, one person might require massage therapy, prescription medications, and nerve blocks to manage their pain, and another might use acupuncture, physical therapy, and over-the-counter medications.

 It can sometimes take several years to zero in on an effective treatment regimen.
 Even once a basic care plan is identified, it must be continually tailored as symptoms evolve.
 And effective treatment does not necessarily mean an individual will be without pain.
 For many, the goal is simply to reduce the pain to a tolerable level.

 The challenges of effective pain care are so unique that Congress recently convened a federal task force charged with defining best practices in pain management.
 One of the key takeaways from the committee’s final report?
 The vital importance of multidisciplinary care.

 Categories of pain management

 Fortunately, there is an ever-growing array of treatments available to try.
 This is especially true in light of the opioid crisis, which has catalyzed new research into multimodal options for relief.